rfuzzo/tes3-mods/Immersive Travel/README.md

 # Immersive Travel - MWSE

-A mod that adds real-time travel between the vanilla travel points.
-Real time travel is done along pre-defined routes on ships, longboats, silt striders, gondolas or - with the Tamriel Rebuilt addon - also on river striders.
+A mod that adds real-time travel with smooth movement on striders, boats, ships, gondolas and river striders (with TR).
+The mod also has many quality of life features.

 ➡️ To start a trip talk to a Caravaner or Shipmaster and select the "Take me to..." dialogue option.